tamitakada/APCSFinalProject/README.md

 [6/3] Sadid - I reorganized the files and reduced the number of files.

 [6/4] Sadid - I made the cars accelerate and added gears to the cars.
 The user had to shift usimg the arrow key sand teh opponent car shifts by itself.
+[6/4] Tami - I added keyClicked() to respond to key presses in different views.
+I also started working on adding a currency system, and I added price tags on the liveries in the Liveries view.